Best Bangkok Travel Tips and Arrival Guide

 bangkok from the canals view of temple

-If you’re planning a trip to Thailand, you’ll likely travel to Bangkok first.
-The city can feel a bit overwhelming at first so we present to you our: Bangkok Travel Tips and Arrival Guide.
 The tips in our guide are especially handy if you’re traveling to Bangkok for the first time, but could also help as a refresher if it’s been a while since your last visit.
-We’ll discuss all you need to know to get around, such as which apps to use to get around in Bangkok and where to stay.
-Get ready to explore one of our favorite cities in the world.
+We discuss all you need to know including: how to get around, which apps to use and where to stay.
+Get ready to explore one of our favorite cities in the world!

 Bangkok Grand Palace Laurens & Laura